Assessing the Illicit Cigarette Market in Ethiopia

 Even though Ethiopia still has a relatively low smoking prevalence of 4%, the country’s very large population (of about 100 million people) means that the tobacco products market is quite large, with about 3.7 million tobacco users and 2.9 million cigarette smokers.

 The National Tobacco Enterprise Ethiopia S.C.
-(NTE), owned by the government, had monopoly power in this market until 2015, when the government allowed Japan Tobacco Group to acquire a 40 percent equity share for USD 510 million.
-In 2018 JTI acquired another 40% of NTE, and the remaining 20% was purchased by a company from Yemen.
+(NTE), owned by the government, had monopoly power in this market until until 2016, when the government allowed Japan Tobacco Group to acquire a 71 percent equity share for one billion USD.
+The remaining 29% was purchased by Shaba Tobacco of Yemen.
 This signalled the end of the government-run tobacco monopoly in Ethiopia.

 There used to be a limited number of brands, but the situation is changing with the new ownership, as JTI is introducing new ones.
 The most popular brand is still Nyala that occupied almost 90% of the market.
 As of 2018, its dominance dropped to 70% of the market.
 Other NTE brands are Elleni, Gisilla, Delight, and the newly introduced JTI brand Winston, produced domestically.
 NTE also imports a limited number of Rothmans cigarettes from BAT and Marlboro from PMI.